Sledmine/lua-ini/README.md

 }
 ````

-And we have to retrieve data using these indexes :
+And we have to retrieve data using these indexes:
 ```lua
 print(data[1][1]) --> 50
 print(data[1].right) --> 40